codio/knowledge/source/common/develop/ide/editing/git.rst

 View GitHub repos
 -----------------
 GitHub let's you browse around a repo but it's not the same as using an IDE.
-Codio gives you a great way of viewing any GitHub (or Git) repo. <Ian, how do you do this?>
+Codio gives you a great way of viewing any GitHub (or Git) repo.
 For web apps, you can even run and :ref:`preview <preview>` in Codio.

 Provide link to project in readme.md file
 -----------------------------------------